YUANDALAO/yuandalao.github.io/_pages/about.md

 # Honors and Awards
-* Travel award.
-ISEMPH 2022, Lisbon.
+* **Research award**.
+International Society of Evolution, Medicine, and Public Health, Lisbon, 2022.
-* Selected as one of twenty young scholars to participate in the Royaumont workshop with Leda Cosmides and John Tooby
+* Selected as one of twenty young scholar guests to participate in the Royaumont workshop with Leda Cosmides and John Tooby, following the **Jean-Nicod Prize**.
-* Ph.D. full Studentship. <br> University College London, United Kindom.
+* **Ph.D. full Studentship**. <br> University College London, United Kindom.
 2020.

 <!---Activity and Service--->
 <!---Experience--->